 The Big Picture…

-- operand (with a “d”) resources – these are fairly static, usually tangible, and they need to be acted upon to get value (such as goods)
+- operand (with a “d”) resources need to be acted upon to get value – these are fairly static and usually tangible (such as goods)

-- operant (with a “t”) resources – those that act or apply knowledge and skills (on operand and even other operant resources) to lead to value (such as humans)
+- operant (with a “t”) resources act or apply knowledge and skills on other resources to lead to value (for example your people)

-Finally, we can identify a hierarchy of these operant resources.
-Starting with basic operant resources (BOR) – such as our people (and also AI).
-There are also composite (COR) and interconnected (IOR) operant resources.
+There are basic operant resources (BOR) – such as our people (and also AI).
+Then there are composite (COR) and interconnected (IOR) operant resources.
 Going up the hierarchy is harder to develop but gives greater strategic benefit.

 Clients do not come first, employees come first.
 If you take care of employees, they will take care of the clientsRichard Branson